-- 1.1 The University of Johannesburg's commitment to community engagement is embedded in its vision, which embraces the advancement of freedom, democracy, equality and human dignity through the application of its human capital.
-As such, the University acknowledges its obligation to utilise its teaching and learning, research and community engagement capacities to make a significant contribution to the social, economic and educational development of Johannesburg, the province, as well as that of the wider society. - As an engaged University, one of UJ's strategic goals is "to add value to external 1.2 constituencies through strategic initiatives and partnerships" by engaging in community partnerships, actively engaging with the challenges of the Southern African Development Community (SADC), the African continent and the Gauteng and particular. entering into strategic region. in contractual partnerships/relationships that are mutually beneficial to the University community, as well as the broader external communities.
-The University actively promotes the notion of "public scholarship", both as a concept and as a practical means of advancing its goal of contributing to the well-being of its stakeholder communities. - 1.3 The University supports three points of departure for the transformation of the higher education sector namely: - increased democratic and diverse participation; - co-operation and partnerships with all communities in society aimed at the eradication of past inequalities; and - greater responsiveness to a range of social and economic challenges with a concomitant commitment of seeking solutions to such challenges. - 1.4 Community engagement, in the form of service learning and community-based research, is a core academic function of the University.
+- 1.1 The University of Johannesburg's commitment to community engagement is embedded in its mission, which is inspiring its community to transform and serve humanity through innovation and the collaborative pursuit of knowledge, through the application of its human capital.
+As such, the University acknowledges its obligation to utilise its teaching and learning, as well as research and community engagement capacities to make a significant contribution to the social, economic and educational development of the Johannesburg and Gauteng as well as that of the wider society. - 1.2 As an engaged University, one of UJ's strategic goals is "to add value to external constituencies through strategic initiatives and partnerships" by engaging in community partnerships, actively engaging with the challenges of the Southern African Development Community (SADC), the African continent and the Gauteng region, in particular, and entering into strategic contractual partnerships/ collaborations that are mutually beneficial to the University community, as well as the broader external communities.
+The University actively promotes the notion of "public scholarship", both as a concept and as a practical means of advancing its goal of contributing to the well-being of its stakeholder communities. - 1.3 The University supports three points of departure for the transformation of the higher education sector namely: - 1.3.1 increased democratic and diverse participation; - 1.3.2 co-operation and partnerships aimed at the empowerment of previously disadvantaged communities - 1.3.3 greater responsiveness to a range of social and economic challenges with a concomitant commitment of seeking solutions to such challenges. - 1.4 Community engagement, in the form of service learning and community-based research, is a core function of the University's academic activities.
 As such the University's teaching, learning and research competence is utilized to build mutually beneficial relationships with various communities in areas of discipline strength and community needs.
-The goal is needs-based service to the community as well as student and staff experiential learning, the enhancement of existing knowledge, the creation of new knowledge and the sharing of such knowledge.
-The community has the opportunity to gain access to University's intellectual capital as well as approved project-based resources, while staff and students of the institution gain awareness of the community needs and assist in addressing such needs. - 1.5 The UJ Conditions of Service provide that "the normal duties of an academic employee include... [vii] participating in University-linked community development projects" (D7 a).
+The goal is needs-based service to the community as well as student and staff experiential learning, the enhancement of existing knowledge, the creation and sharing of new knowledge.
+As such, communities have the opportunity to gain access to University's intellectual capital as well as approved project-based resources, while staff and gain first- hand experiences of the community challenges and awareness of their needs.
+This is vital in developing responsive, intervention strategies to assist those in need.

+1.5 The UJ Conditions of Service provide that "the normal duties of an academic employee include... [vii] participating in University-linked community development projects" (D7 a).